-Gateway Load Balancer (GWLB) is a load balancer that functions at the third layer (network layer) of the Open Systems Interconnection (OSI) model, enhancing the security and availability of application systems by transparently distributing traffic to different backend servers.
-This topic describes the key terms of GWLB instances.
+Gateway Load Balancer (GWLB) is a load balancer that functions at the third layer (network layer) of the Open Systems Interconnection (OSI) model.
+It enhances the security and availability of application systems by transparently distributing traffic to different backend servers.

 Instance status

-The following table describes the different states of a GWLB instance and whether the specified operations are supported.
+The following table describes the different states of a GWLB instance and whether specific operations are supported in each state.

 Instance state | State description | Whether instance locked and why | Instance deletion allowed | Instance configuration update allowed |